mckinsey/vizro/vizro-core/src/scratch.md

    1. If no targets specified -> apply to all tabs or only visible tabs?
    2. If targets specified -> should enable ability to target specific figure in  tab as normal
    3. If filters only affect a tab - should it still live on the left-side or be moved to the tab?
 Where should it go?
+6. Still to fix:
+   - CSS
+   - Themes do not update on chart currently -> caused by the fact that theme_update in charts live in Page - should optimally be refactored out and live in the components

 ```
 class Page(VizroBaseModel):